KNX-IOT/knx-iot.github.io/_pages/building_windows.md

 ## Introduction

-This page describes Getting Started with KNX-IOT development on windows
+This page describes Getting Started with KNX-IOT development on windows.

-prerequisits:
+The build system enviroment is Cmake, so one can use:
+- visual studio
+- nmake (from the commandline)

+## prerequisits

 - windows (10) machine
 - installed: